zhanglab/psamm/docs/tutorial/fpp.rst

 Acetate -> ADP                      None
 ===========================         ==============================

-While manually inferring this for one or two simple reactions is possible, genome scale models often contain hundreds or thousands of reactions, making manual reactant/product pair prediction impractical.
+While manually inferring thi for one or two simple reactions is possible, genome scale models often contain hundreds or thousands of reactions, making manual reactant/product pair prediction impractical.
 In addition to this, reaction mechanisms are often not known, nor are patterns